Eggless Banana Muffins

 Fold the wet ingredients into the dry to form the eggless muffin batter.
 Be careful not to overmix – mix until it is just combined (photo 4).
 Scoop out the batter into a muffin tray greased with oil (you can also use muffin cases).

 At this point, you can add toppings if you wish (photo 5).
 I like to use either chocolate chips or slices of banana and some rolled oats.
-Then we’ll bake our banana muffins until they’re domed and golden (photo 6).
-And then we’ll devour them (my favourite step!).
+Then bake the banana muffins until they’re domed and golden (photo 6).

 The secret to making perfect egg-free muffins